One of the most difficult things about being a freelance artist is finding work.

 #1 Find Online Gigs

-Unfortunately, the popular sites such as UpWork and Freelancer.com rarely get jobs related to illustrations or drawing.
+Unfortunately, popular sites such as UpWork and Freelancer.com rarely get jobs related to illustrations or drawings.

 So, you need to join niche marketplaces or browse job boards to find illustration jobs.

 Here are some of the best freelance sites and job boards you can use to find illustration and design jobs.

 - Smashing Jobs